lee0c/lee0c.github.io/_posts/2023-09-30-ecommerce-options.md

 ## [Artisans Cooperative](https://artisans.coop/pages/seller-profile/riverside-refuge-studio)

-using this. clunky. variants are unintuitive.
+- using this. clunky. variants are unintuitive.

-allows me to set alt text for images.
+- allows me to set alt text for images.
+- points for being a cooperative model

 ## Etsy

-fuck etsy mxn
+- fuck etsy mxn

 ## [Kofi](https://ko-fi.com/inherentlee)

-using this currently, but it has a strict no-NSFW policy.
+- using this currently, but it has a strict no-NSFW policy.

 ## nopCommerce

-open source! hosting is a bit of a pain
+- open source! hosting is a bit of a pain
+- has an Azure hosting option that was easy enough to spin up

 ## PrestaShop

-open source! hosting is a bit of a pain
+- open source! hosting is a bit of a pain

 ## Shopify

-$30/month minimum after a few free months.
+- $30/month minimum after a few free months.

 ## [Square](https://riverside-refuge.square.site/)

-this is my current preference.
+- this is my current preference.

-has a free tier! pay per transaction rather than monthly.
+- has a free tier! pay per transaction rather than monthly.

-only irritation point so far: managing shipping myself actually costs me money? there's a fee for *not* using Square's integrated shipping.
+- only irritation point so far: managing shipping myself actually costs me money? there's a fee for *not* using Square's integrated shipping.

-does not support alt text
+- does not support alt text for background images or product images
+- keyboard navigation of the main menu fails when there are nested categories below any menu item - focus lands on each category without expanding the menu item
+- support blows

 ## WooCommerce

-WordPress only.
+- WordPress only.